Bridging gaps right from the start.

 1985

 The Foundation establishes the Mission Trails Regional Park Endowment Fund.
-Originally used by the Kumeyaay, the centrally located park encompasses more than 8,000 acres (about half the area of Cleveland, Ohio) of both natural and developed recreational areas, and provides a quick, natural escape from the urban hustle and bustle to this day.
+The centrally located park, part of the ancestral land of the Kumeyaay, encompasses more than 8,000 acres (about half the area of Cleveland, Ohio) of both natural and developed recreational areas, providing a quick, natural escape from the urban hustle and bustle to this day.

 1988 Dell Hunter Flag Fund